 Jesus looks at her “Go get your husband and come back here.”

-Looking at her with love filled eyes Jesus said “You’re right.
+Looking at her with love-filled eyes Jesus said “You’re right.
 You’ve had five husbands and the one you live with now is not your husband.”

 The Bible doesn’t tell us if there were words exchanged after this.
 What the Bible does say is that the woman left everything to go back to her town and tell the people of her encounter with Jesus.
 The woman wasn’t concerned about the water at the well.
 She probably forgot all about it.
 She just had an encounter with the Messiah!
-A spring of water now gushing inside inside and she has to tell everyone she knows.
+A spring of water now gushing from inside her and she has to tell everyone she knows.

 “Everyone listen!
-You have to come see the Messiah.
+You have to come and see the Messiah.
 He told me everything I had ever done.
 He wasn’t harsh at all.
 He didn’t condemn me.
 His words were kind and caring and he gave me eternal life!”

 Have you ever thought about how this woman must have felt?
 She knew the mistakes she had made in her past but that didn’t seem to matter anymore.
-After her personal encounter with Jesus she had a spring of new life gushing from within and it changed her forever.
+After her personal encounter with Jesus, she had a spring of new life gushing from within and it changed her forever.

 Psalm 32: 1 – 2, Isaiah 55: 6 – 7, Matthew 11:28 – 30, Colossians 1: 13 – 14